25 Feb 2026

 - Organise a street action or community event inviting people to share what they would put money divested from military spending towards and visualise their responses to deliver to your MP.

-Standing with PENGON, and for environmental justice, means standing against supplying arms to Israel.
+Standing for environmental justice, means standing against supplying arms to Israel.

 How can I get involved